Different Types of Mutual Funds

 4. Tax-Saving Funds:

 They are popularly known as Equity Linked Saving Schemes (ELSS).
-These are equity-oriented funds which assist in creating a tax-efficient portfolio.
+These are equity-oriented funds that assist in creating a tax-efficient portfolio.
 They have a lock-in of 3 years and are eligible for a tax deduction of up to 1.5 lakhs under Section 80 C of the IT Act.

 5. Capital Protection Funds: